 Mine Clearance Diving Officer (MCDO)

 Mine Clearance Diving Officers are the Navy's experts in Clearance Diving, Mine Counter Measures, Under Water Engineering, Explosive Ordnance Disposal and Improvised Explosive Device Disposal.
 As a MCDO, you will complete your Warfare Officer training, and then specialise in Diving, completing the Defence Diver course, Diving Supervisors course and specialist Clearance Diving and Mine Warfare courses in Australia or the UK.
 On successful completion of courses and consolidation in trade, you will be awarded the MCDO Badge.

-As a MCDO, you will primarily work as part of the Littoral Warfare Unit in the Clearance Diving and Mine Warfare Group, as well as at sea on our Diving Support vessel.
+As a MCDO, you will primarily work as part of HMNZS MATATAUA in one of the clearance diving teams, as well as at sea on our Diving Support vessel HMNZS MANAWANUI.
 Your career will be focused on the work the Operational Dive Team do and working as a part of them in a range of environments.
-Once you are qualified, you can expect various postings to the Clearance Diving and Mine Warfare Group, Explosive Ordnance Disposal Squadron, Operational deployments to Coalition-led missions, and at sea on the RNZN's Diving Support Vessel as you progress your career.

 The role of an MCDO is demanding physically and mentally.
 It is not for the faint hearted.
 An MCDO needs to be fit and be able to work in extremely difficult and testing conditions.